 Technical Writing will assist students with various correspondence modes, for example: reports, proposals, and other communications that require particular formats.
 Students will learn communication processes across technological fields along with correct form and tonality.
 They will also learn how to conduct a job search by means of written and oral communications.
 They will review and practice technical writing skills, including logical sentence progression, and sentence structure for clarity and appropriateness.
-Prerequisite: ENG 111 or equivalent with a grade of "C" or better the financial markets.
+Prerequisite: ENG 111 or equivalent with a grade of "C" or better that will be discussed include diversification, determination of risk and return and relational analysis with the financial markets.
 Students will also learn how to properly leverage a firm with debt and equity, and the time value of money.
 Prerequisite: ACC 201 and ACC 202 or equivalent with a grade of "C" or better.